DSSG-EUROPE/dssg-europe-syllabus/07_PYTHON_python_beyond_scripting/README.md

 1. Connect to the remote: `ssh -i ~/path/to/pem.pem username@35.176.252.186`
 2. Run the following locally: `ssh -i ~/path/to/pem.pem -NfL 8888:localhost:8888 wgrimes@35.176.252.186`.
 This sets up an ssh tunnel between a port on our machine and the port our Jupyter session is using on the remote server.
 For those not familiar with ssh tunneling, we’ve just created a secure, encrypted connection between port 8888 on our local machine and port 8888 on our remote server.
-* The `-N` flag tells ssh we won’t be running any remote processes using the connection.
+&nbsp;&nbsp;&nbsp;&nbsp; * The `-N` flag tells ssh we won’t be running any remote processes using the connection.
 This is useful for situations like this where all we want to do is port forwarding.
-* The `-f` runs ssh in the background, so we don’t need to keep a terminal session running just for the tunnel.
+&nbsp;&nbsp;&nbsp;&nbsp; * The `-f` runs ssh in the background, so we don’t need to keep a terminal session running just for the tunnel.
-* The `-L` specifies that we’ll be forwarding a local port to a remote address and port.
+&nbsp;&nbsp;&nbsp;&nbsp; * The `-L` specifies that we’ll be forwarding a local port to a remote address and port.
 In this case, we’re forwarding port 8888 on our machine to port 8888 on the remote server.
 The name ‘localhost’ just means ‘this computer’.
 3. Run the following remotely: `jupyter notebook --no-browser --port 8888` to launch a session
 4. From the newly running session get the URL and paste it into your browser locally, it will look something like this for example, but with a different token: `http://localhost:8888/?token=d9a1ffb999abde515c1d81b6c6fb3ff50d9cc08bbecbc58e`
 ## Tutorial